Monitoring Java virtual machine (JVM)

 The Java sensor supports the operating systems that are consistent with the host agents requirements, which can be checked in the Supported operating systems section of each host agent, such as Supported operating systems for Unix.

-Instrumented frameworks and libraries
+Supported frameworks and libraries for tracing

-The Java sensor is automatically deployed, configured, and installed by the Instana agent.
-To ensure your Java applications are instrumented, make sure that your JVM distribution is supported.
+To monitor JVM, you must install the Instana host agent.
+For more information, see Installing host agents.
+The agent automatically deploys, configures, and installs the Java sensor.
+To ensure that your Java applications are instrumented, make sure that your JVM distribution is supported.

 After you install the Instana agent, the Java sensor is automatically installed and configured.
 Although you do not need any configuration for out-of-the-box metrics and distributed tracing, you can configure individual components of the sensor.